MachineLearning-Nerd/HashTable/README.md

 # HashTable
-Creating HashTable using linear probing in Python
+Creating HashTable using different methods to read the hugh dataset in Python

 # Codes:
 All the codes and their test cases are in the Code folder.